Michelle Legge

 How is crypto taxed in Germany?

-Unlike in many other countries, cryptocurrency is viewed as a private asset in Germany, as opposed to property - which has some distinct tax implications.
-It means crypto attracts an individual Income Tax, rather than Capital Gains Tax - but only in specific circumstances.
+Cryptocurrency is viewed as a private asset in Germany, as opposed to property, which has some distinct tax implications.
+It means crypto attracts an individual income tax, but only in specific circumstances

-As well as the above, there are some crypto transactions considered income - like mining or staking rewards - that you'll need to pay Income Tax on too.
-However, you'll only need to file a tax return if you earn above €256 threshold each year for additional income.
+As well as the above, there are some crypto transactions considered income, like mining or staking rewards, that you'll need to pay income tax on, too.
+But, you only need to file a tax return if you earn above the €256 threshold each year for additional income.

 Single taxpayersMarried taxpayersTax Rate